An essential guide with best practices

 Who to sue in case of a breach?

-Let’s say you are a France-based pharmaceutical firm that has a SaaS contract with Microsoft.
-Microsoft informs you they are working with an outside consulting company to manage your servers in Asia.
+Let’s say you are a pharmaceutical firm based in France that has a SaaS contract with Microsoft.
+Microsoft informs you that they are working with an external consulting firm to manage your servers in Asia.
 If there is a data breach, you can directly sue Microsoft instead of having to go after their subcontractor.

 99% availability SLA